xvxvdee/Pomodoro-Timer-with-To-Do-List/README.md

 # Pomodoro-Timer-with-To-Do-List
-A webapp has a clock that functions as a pomodoro timer and a to-do list
+A webapp that has a clock that functions as a pomodoro timer and a to-do list

 ## Built with
 Javascript